Swingjugend: Counter-culture

-During the Nazi regime, all the youth (those aged 10 to 17) in Germany who were considered to be Aryan were encouraged to join the Hitler Youth and the League of German Girls.
+During the Nazi regime, all those aged 9 to 17 in Germany who were considered to be Aryan were encouraged to join the Hitler Youth and the League of German Girls.
 The leaders of these organisations realised they had to offer some attraction in the area of social dancing to recruit members.
-Instead of adopting the popular swing dance (because it was viewed as degenerate and tied to the "damnable jazz"), they resorted to the new German community dances.
+Instead of adopting the popular swing dance, because it was viewed as degenerate and tied to the "damnable jazz", they resorted to the new German community dances.
 This proved to be unsuccessful, and instead of embracing the Hitler Youth pastimes, city girls and boys crowded the swing dance joints.

-This seemed to be the case particularly in the town of Hamburg, where the swing scene was huge.
+This seemed to be the case particularly in the city of Hamburg, where the swing scene was huge.
 These teenage hoppers were known as Swing-Heinis, a name the authorities called them.
-The Swing Youth disparagingly (in the context of a predominantly homophobic culture) called the Hitler Youth the "Homo Youth" while the League of German Maidens was called the "League of Soldiers' Mattresses", implying the group existed to have sex with German soldiers.
-This also would be seen as derogatory in a society praising chaste behaviour before marriage for girls, as the League of German Maidens promoted.
-The Swing Youth used their love of swing and jazz music to create their sub-culture with one former Swing Kid Frederich Ritzel saying in a 1985 interview: "Everything for us was a world of great longing, Western life, democracy – everything was connected – and connected through jazz".
+The Swing Youth disparagingly, in the context of a predominantly homophobic culture, called the Hitler Youth the "Homo Youth".
+The League of German Maidens was called the "League of Soldiers' Mattresses", implying the group existed to have sex with German soldiers.
+This was seen as derogatory in a society praising chaste behaviour before marriage for girls, as the League of German Maidens promoted.
+The Swing Youth used their love of swing and jazz music to create their sub-culture, with one former Swing Kid Frederich Ritzel saying in a 1985 interview: "Everything for us was a world of great longing, Western life, democracy – everything was connected – and connected through jazz".

 The Swing Kids danced in private quarters, clubs, and rented halls.
 These adolescents dressed differently from the others who were opposed to swing.
 For example, boys added a little British flair to their clothes by wearing homburg hats, growing their hair long, and attaching a Union Jack pin to their jacket.
-Additionally, as a reflection of their Anglophilia, the "Swing boys" liked to carry around umbrellas whatever the weather and to smoke pipes.
+As a reflection of their Anglophilia, the "Swing boys" liked to carry around umbrellas whatever the weather and to smoke pipes.

 Girls wore short skirts, applied lipstick and fingernail polish, and wore their hair long and down instead of applying braids or German-style rolls.
 The fondness of the "Swing girls" to wear their hair curled and to apply much make-up was a rejection of the Nazi regime's fashion tastes as in the Third Reich, the "natural look" with no make-up and braided hair was the preferred style for women as it was felt to be more "Germanic".
 A police report from 1940 described the Swing Youth as follows:

 The predominant form of dress consisted of long, often checked English sports jackets, shoes with thick light crepe soles, showy scarves, Anthony Eden hats, an umbrella on the arm whatever the weather, and, as an insignia, a dress-shirt button worn in the buttonhole, with a jewelled stone.